Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Proposal of MACE Phase-I

-Considering the limited timing precision and spatial resolution of ECAL, an inner tracker system is designed to measure the arrival time and the track of incoming charged particles.
-For $\mmu\to \gamma\gamma$ decay searching, the tracker system serves as a charged particle veto.
-A scintillating fiber (SciFi) tracker for high-precision timing and tracking is designed.
-It is expected to have a time resolution of $\mathcal{O}(100)$~ps and a high detection efficiency to distinguish the signal from the background.
-In the current design, the SciFi Tracker consists of two layers: the axial layer and the transverse layer.
-The axial layer contains eight axial fiber ribbons, each 324 mm long and 64 mm wide.
-The transverse layer contains 320 fibers with a radius of 85 mm, as shown in \cref{fig:sciFi tracker}.
-The geometry acceptance of the SciFi Tracker achieves 94\%.
-The 500 $\rm{\mu}$m diameter multi-cladding scintillating fibers produced by Kuraray are considered as a reference~\cite{kuraray_psf}.
-For each fiber ribbon, three layers of fibers are staggered stick with each other to minimize the space between them.
-The overall thickness of the SciFi arrays is 1.5~mm.
-This thickness has to be kept as low as possible, to reduce the effect of multiple scattering and energy loss of charged particles.
-The space between adjacent ribbons will be minimized to guarantee continuous coverage.
+The timing and spatial resolution of the ECAL is limited.
+More importantly, the ECAL can hardly discriminate between $e^+$ and $\gamma$ by itself.
+An inner tracker system is designed to identify $e^+$s, and measure their arrival time and track.
+Firstly, Three layers of scintillating fibers is arranged along the surface of the cylinder outside the beam pipe.
+It reconstruct the track and hit time of an incoming $e^+$.
+Secondly, the outer layer is an array of multigap resistive plate chamber (MRPC), which offers extreme high timing precision.
+This combination ensures a great enhancement of sensitivity by reducing any accidental and physical back ground, as a result of increased tracking and timing precision.

-The scintillation light emitted in the fibers will be readout by double-ended MPPC arrays which are coupled with optical grease.
-We choose the 64-channel S13552 MPPC arrays with 104 pixels per channel from Hamamatsu~\cite{hamamatsu_mppc}.
-Two SiPM arrays will be assembled side by side, resulting in a 64~mm wide photosensitive region with 128 readout channels.
-The total number of MPPC arrays is 8$\times$4$\times$2 (for axial ribbons) plus 10$\times$2$\times$2 (for transverse ribbons) which equals 104.
+\paragraph{Scintillating fiber tracker} A scintillating fiber (SciFi) tracker for high-precision timing and tracking is designed.
+It is expected to have a time resolution of $\mathcal{O}(1)$~ns and a high detection efficiency to distinguish the signal from the background.
+In the current design, the SciFi tracker consists of three layers: two helical layers and a transverse layer.
+The helical fibers are arranged at a tilt angle to ensure that they rotate 360$^\circ$ in the azimuthal angle $\phi$ from one side of the veto to the other side, while the transverse fibers extends parallel to the axial direction.
+Each layer contains 200 fibers and extends 325.4 mm along the axial direction with an average thickness of 1.3 mm, as shown in \cref{fig:sciFi tracker}.
+The radii of each layer are 45~mm, 50~mm and 55~mm, respectively.
+This design leads to a geometry acceptance of 95.6\%.
+The 1~mm width single cladding square scintillating fibers produced by Kuraray are considered in the benchmark design~\cite{kuraray_psf}.
+Each fiber is mechanically held in place independently.
+The scintillation light emitted in the fibers will be transported by light guide fibers and read out by SiPMs, where signals of each fiber output individually.
+The number of channels is 600 in total under the current design.